-*We do not currently have any Zoom orientation meetings scheduled.
-In the meantime, please watch the above video and look over the information provided on this page.
-If you feel that you fit the critera needed and would like more information, please fill out the form below and let us know that you would like more homeowner information.
+We do not currently have any home orientation meetings scheduled.
+In the meantime, please watch the above video and look over ALL of the information provided on this page.
+If you feel that you fit the critera needed and would like more information, please fill out the form below and let us know in the comment section that you would like more homeowner information.
 Please note: Filling out this information is NOT an application.

 How are partner families selected?

 A family selection committee selects homeowners based on their level of need, their willingness to become partners in the program, and their ability to repay the mortgage loan.
 The family selection committee follows the laws set by the Equal Housing Opportunity and every affiliate follows a nondiscriminatory policy of family selection that neither race nor religion is a factor in choosing the families who receive Habitat homes.

 Is owning a Habitat home right for you?